Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 Candidates have always been able to see their registration profile in the Talent Catalog candidate portal.
 They have tasks in the candidate portal, which are planned to be used more extensively in the future to help scale through automation.
-With this update, under the new Jobs tab, candidates are now also able to send and receive job related communications directly from the Talent Catalog.
+With this update, under the new Jobs tab, candidates are now able to send and receive job opportunity related communications directly from the Talent Catalog.

 <div class="card-image-container-narrow">
   <img src="./../assets/images/v220/JobChatsCandidate.png"